Photo: Debbie Wolfe

-- RUNNER-UP: SecuraDoor Heavy Duty Security Door Bar | Adjustable
+- BEST OVERALL: MSIC Global SecuraDoor Heavy Duty Security Door Bar

-- BEST FOR TRAVEL: DoorJammer Portable Door Lock Brace for Home Security
+- BEST FOR TRAVEL: DoorJammer Portable Door Lock Brace

 What to Consider When Choosing the Best Door Security Bar

-Door wedges squeeze underneath a door.
+- Door wedges squeeze underneath a door.
 Made of plastic and possibly steel, wedges grip to the floor when pushed on, helping to prevent entry.

 You also may want a safety device that won’t leave permanent marks on your floor or your door.
-Most security bars will have rubber on the foot (the part that’s placed on the ground) and on the yoke (the part that prevents damage to door handles) to ensure it won’t cause damage, like scratches in wood floors.
+Most security bars will have rubber on the foot (the part that’s placed on the ground) and on the yoke (the part that prevents harm to door handles) to ensure it won’t cause damage, like scratches in wood floors.

-For sliding doors, measure from the wall to the sliding door to see what size security bar is needed.
+For sliding glass doors, measure from the wall to the sliding door to see what size security bar is needed.
 While standard glass doors range between 60 and 72 inches wide, some sliding doors are much wider; there are two-panel sliding glass doors that can be up to 96 inches wide.

 If purchasing a jammer or a wedge, measure from the floor to the bottom of the door and check that the measurement is compatible with the product details.

-Other devices like jammers or wedges use pressure to stay in place and resist the force of someone trying to break in by kicking down a door.
+Other devices like door jammers or wedges use pressure to stay in place and resist the force of someone trying to break in by kicking down a door.
 Other pressure-based security bars are installed under a doorknob with a base on the floor made of steel and most likely covered in rubber.

 Security bars for sliding doors and windows can also use force to stay in place.
 It’s best not to have a floor mat or loose carpet under the bar when using this type.
-If the bar isn’t creating pressure directly with the floor, with continuous kicking force, the floor mat or carpet might allow the bar to move.
+If the bar isn’t creating pressure directly with the floor with continuous kicking force, the floor mat or carpet might allow the bar to move.
 Once the bar is moved out of place, an intruder might gain access.

 Most bars can adjust anywhere between 22.25 inches up to 51 inches for hinged doors and 22.25 inches up to 47.5 inches for sliding doors.
 Most come with hole notches for adjusting the bar, and adjusting usually means pushing down on a button, sliding the bar, and letting the button pop up in the next hole.
-There also are jammers that allow you to add height when the bottom of the door has a larger than typical gap.
+There also are door jammers that allow users to add height when the bottom of the door has a larger than typical gap.

-Some bars work for both hinged doors and sliding doors and adjust to different sizes, depending on how the bar is configured.
+Some bars work for both hinged doors and sliding doors, and they adjust to different sizes, depending on how the bar is configured.
 If using a bar for a hinged door with both the base and yoke in place, the maximum length will be longer than if removing the base and the yoke for a sliding door.